15-410 Book Report Guidelines

 This assignment is due Friday, May 4th at 23:59:59.
 Please note that any conflict between any late days you might wish to take and the university's final exam policy is your responsibility, i.e., you may wish to plan ahead and complete this assignment on time.

 Please submit your report in either PostScript or PDF format (not: Microsoft Word, Word Perfect, Apple Works, LaTeX, XyWriter, WordStar, etc.).
 Submit your work by placing it in the appropriate place, i.e., /afs/cs.cmu.edu/academic/class/15410-s07/usr/$USER/report/$USER.pdf (if you use a randomly-selected other filename, such as my-book-report-for-15-410.pdf the mass-printing script will miss it and your grade may be delayed as a result).

 Please be sure your name and Andrew username appear on the first page of the report.
 Also, clearly indicate what you read.
 You wouldn't believe how many people manage to omit some of this information.

 Book Report Contents

-You should expect to write one to two pages of text.
+You should expect to write one to two solid pages of text, though you may write more if you genuinely wish (each semester we get a few four-page reports, but two good pages is really enough).
 While presentation clarity will probably be an important part of your career skill set, I will not be grading this the way an English teacher would.
 On the other hand, since I was raised by an English teacher, please pay some attention to style so I don't need to suffer unnecessarily.

-Please be sure to address, in one to three paragraphs, each of the following topics.
+Please be sure to address, in one to three paragraphs apiece, each of the following topics.